 Faculty of Medical Technology

-The Faculty of Medical Technology has been enriched by increasing the number of departments until the Department of Department of Orthoptics was established in 2004 and the Department of Judo Therapy was established in 2008.
-Initially, there were many Department of Judo Therapy departments, and the faculty lacked momentum for cross-cutting FD activities.
-In 2011, when the year of completion was reached, the momentum for cross-cutting FD activities increased, and the "FD Committee" was set up on the Itabashi Campus to start cross-cutting FD activities.
-As part of this, we are holding a "Workshop on Education and Research, Faculty of Medical Technology".
-The "FD Committee" is held regularly and contributes to the promotion of FD activities of the faculty.
+Faculty of Medical Technology has expanded its faculty by adding new departments, starting with Department of Orthoptics in 2004 and continuing until Department of Judo Therapy in 2008.
+Initially, there were many incomplete departments, and the faculty lacked momentum for cross-departmental FD activities.
+Therefore, the faculty refrained from FD activities and respected the FD activities of each department.
+However, in 2011, when Department of Judo Therapy was completed, momentum for cross-departmental FD activities increased, and the "FD Committee" was established at Itabashi Campus, and cross-departmental FD activities began.
+As part of this, the "Workshop on Education and Research in Faculty of Medical Technology" is held.
+The "FD Committee" meets regularly, contributing to the promotion of faculty FD activities.

 八王子キャンパス